skunk-ink/wackamole/README.md

 # Wack-A-Mole Site Decentralization
 **Decentralized Static-Site Publisher & Gateway for the Sia Network**

-Wack-A-Mole is a publishing framework that lets you upload any static website to the **Sia Network** through a remote **Indexd** node and serve it directly from decentralized storage — no central server required.
+Wack-A-Mole is a publishing framework that lets you upload any static website to the [Sia Network](https://sia.tech) through a remote `indexd` node and serve it directly from decentralized storage — no central server required.

 It includes: